 How to Invest in Canadian Preferred Shares?

 Investing in Canadian preferred shares can be a bit tricky.
-Buying the shares is straightforward, as it can be easily done through brokerage platforms.
+Buying the shares is straightforward, as it can be easily done through online brokerage platforms and robo advisors.
 But if you don’t know what you’re doing, you could fall into loopholes and even lose your shares down the line.
 To help you out with your choice, we’ll discuss the types of preferred shares later in the article.

 However, for starting out, as we’ve mentioned, opting for an active preferred share ETF will save you lots of work.
 Even though you’ll pay some management fees, it’s ultimately the safer and most efficient way to go.

-And before we get into how preferred shares ETFs work, we need to make sure that you have an idea of what an ETF means in the first place.
+And before we get into how preferred shares ETFs work, we need to make sure that you have an idea of what an ETF means in the first place (see also Canada’s best ETFs and ETFs sectors).
 An ETF, or Exchange Traded Fund, is a basket of stocks that investors can buy collectively.
 So, if an ETF has shares in five companies, the same applies to the shareholders.

 ETFs allow you to hold shares in various companies with a single purchase.
-Not to mention, ETFs provide monthly dividends, increasing your sources of income.
+Not to mention, ETFs provide monthly dividends, increasing your sources of income – see also best ETFs in Canada.

 The Best Preferred Share ETFs in Canada